MAD - Master Advice Document

 Bear in mind that there are a number of ways to minimise the initial cost, if that would enable you to get the nappy system you want rather than one which is just the cheapest one.
 Sometimes there is a trade off between cost and reliability, as the very cheapest nappies are terries or prefolds, which are certainly not as reliable as shaped nappies if used as a pad.
 It can be a mistake to focus too closely on cost, if your other criteria are not met: however cheap your nappies are, if you end up not using them they will be an expensive mistake.

-Drying speed on many nappies is helped by them having a loose inner pad which makes drying faster than a thick central panel would.
-Modern fabric of microfibre is super fast drying and ideal for families with limited drying facilities however it is a man made fabric which some like to avoid.
-Bear in mind though that expectation is often as important as actual speed – many mums manage quite happily with limited drying options and slower drying nappies they love, whereas others may want faster drying nappies despite having much better facilities.
+Many nappies have a loose inner parts, which helps with drying speed as everything comes apart for faster drying.
+Microfibre is super fast drying and ideal for families with limited drying facilities, however it is a man made fabric which some like to avoid.
+Bear in mind though that expectation is often as important as actual speed – many families manage quite happily with limited drying options and slower drying nappies they love, whereas others may want faster drying nappies despite having much better facilities.

 One little 14 month old girl we advised for was going through 12-15 disposables a day (plus a number of Care Mats, because the disposables never provided any containment) because she was born with most of her bowel missing and was still being largely milk fed.
 Her mum was delighted to move on to cloth nappies which actually did the job of containing this, thus saving her both a fortune in nappies and a massive amount of clothes washing.
 Her experience is extreme, but does demonstrate that people often have a wrong perception about the relative performance of both disposables and cloth nappies.

-Some nappy types are less reliable than others for many people, particularly prefolds, this is why, at The Nappy Lady, we have a strong preference either for shaped nappies in our recommendations.
-Both of these options provide two points of containment - the nappy, and then the wrap -, whereas all in one nappies have one point of containment (the wrap), which means that child shape is far more critical than with a good two-piece nappy system.
+Some nappy types are less reliable than others for many people, which is why at The Nappy Lady™ we have a strong preference for shaped nappies in our recommendations.
+These nappies provide two points of containment - the nappy and then the wrap - whereas all in one nappies have one point of containment (the wrap), which means that child shape is far more critical than with a good two-piece nappy system.

-From an environmental point of view, you should be aware that using real nappies can have just as much environmental impact as the use (but obviously not the production) of disposables.
-However, you have a great deal of flexibility to minimise this, according to your personal preferences:
+From an environmental point of view, you should be aware that using cloth nappies can have just as much environmental impact as the use of disposables.
+However the production of disposable nappies has a far higher environmental impact, and users of cloth nappies have a great deal more flexibility to minimise the effect on the environment.
+Try the following to make your nappy use as economical as possible:

-- Do not wash nappies at 90 degrees - 60 degrees is perfectly adequate to sterilise them
+Do not wash nappies at 90 degrees - 60 degrees is perfectly adequate to sterilise them (or even 40 for an older baby, with the occasional blast at 60 for a more thorough wash)

-The most environmentally-friendly brands of detergent available in the UK are Bio D Surcare and Ecover their environmental ratings are all fairly similar.
+The most environmentally-friendly brands of detergent available in the UK are Bio D, Surcare and Ecover: their environmental ratings are all fairly similar.
 Of these, according to issue 100 (May/June 2006) of Ethical Consumer, Ecover loses marks from an ethical point of view in comparison with the others.
 However, the ratings are still nearly 8 times higher than those of leading brands!
-We do also have some concerns about Ecover, because we have come across a number of cases where nappy rash was eliminated when usage of this brand was stopped.
+It is worth noting though that Ecover isn't advised by many nappy brands as it has been known to damage nappies, and the more eco friendly detergent brands are often just not as effective as cleaning nappies, so you may wish to keep your eco detergent for the rest of your household laundry and use a mainstream non bio powder for the nappy wash.

 Ease of Use

-In practice, any real nappy is easy to use once you have done it a few times - even pinned terries!
+In practice, any cloth nappy is easy to use once you have done it a few times - even folded and fastened terries!
 However, the older the child or the more nappy changers you have, the more important it is to have a nappy that can be changed with the minimum of fuss.
 Bear in mind that everything will seem unfamiliar when you first try out cloth nappies.
-It is like learning to tie your shoelaces, however – once you know what you are doing, they are just as easy to use as disposables.
-Getting yourself in a suitable usage and laundry routine is probably the hardest thing to master, and the more disorganised you are as a person, the more quantities you need to build in "just in case".
+It's like learning to tie your shoelaces – once you know what you are doing, they are just as easy to use as disposables!
+Getting yourself in a suitable use and laundry routine is probably the hardest thing to master, and the more disorganised you are as a person, the more quantities you need to build in 'just in case'.

-If trialing a few cloth nappies before investing in a full set, bear in mind that the effort of sorting out the laundry for only a couple of nappies is a disproportionate amount of work – it is just as easy to organise a full load as to wash only a couple.
+If you decide to trial a few cloth nappies before investing in a full set, bear in mind that the effort of sorting out the laundry for only a couple of nappies is a disproportionate amount of work – it is just as easy to organise a full load as to wash only a couple.
 Therefore, a trial run may not give a true picture of their ease in full-time use.

 Looks are a notoriously difficult priority as it is such a personal opinion, and the best way round this is to order a trial to have a look at so you can decide with them in your hands which one appeals to you most.
-The major concern with cloth nappies is their relative bulk as compared to a disposable nappy.
-It needs to be borne in mind that disposables manage to be so slim simply because they consist mostly of a chemical gel in a plastic outer.
-With cloth, absorbency is pretty much equated to the amount of fabric in the nappy, though nappies of similar weight can look quite different, hence the need to look first before choosing.
-Some people will opt for a slightly bulkier nappy if it is the one which appeals most visually.
+The major concern with cloth nappies is their relative bulk compared to a disposable nappy.
+Do bear in mind that disposables manage to be so slim simply because they consist mostly of a chemical gel in a plastic outer.
+With cloth, absorbency is pretty much equated to the amount of fabric in the nappy, and they stay the same size when wet as they do when they're first put on.
+Where some people prefer a super slim fitting nappy, others will opt for a slightly bulkier nappy if it is the one which appeals most visually.

 The fit of clothes is another factor, and it is true that many modern baby clothes are of a skimpier design not suitable for cloth nappies.
-We have often found this to be the case with some of the ‘designer’ labels, whereas makes such as Tesco, H and M have often been more generous in cut.
+We have often found this to be the case with some of the ‘designer’ labels, whereas makes such as Tesco, H&M or Marks & Spencer have often been more generous in cut.
 It will sometimes be necessary to move the babies into the next size of clothes before they reach the upper end of the designated range, but the fit of clothing varies as much in the baby world as it does in the adult, and it is often just a case of finding the ones which work for you.

 Sleepsuits can sometimes be a problem as the larger sizes have significantly longer legs, and you may find that those without feet are easier to adjust.
 You can buy baby clothing specifically designed for cloth nappies from Frugi.